chrismahoney/classyfieds/Exercise2/EXERCISE_2.md

 Notes:
 - The concept of requesting to go up or down can be ignored for simplicity.
 Just stick with "go to floor"
 - The elevator should be efficient in stopping at floors.
 If the elevator is on floor 1 and "go to floor" is queued for 5 different floors, the elevator should stop at each queued floor in a logical, efficient sequence.

-### Phase 4 - Stretch Goals ###

-Please implement any of the following stretch goals.
-They are in no particular order.

- * Unit tests
- * Add some sort of logic to have the elevator intelligently position itself when not actively being used (e.g. if it was an office building, idle on lower floors in morning, upper or middle floors at the end of the workday)
- 	* This could be configurable or "smart" based on trends
- * Add some type of self-documenting UI such as Swagger

 ## Questions ##